 Almirall launches Skinlarence in psoriasis

-Barcelona-based Almirall has launched Skinlarence (dimethylfumarate) in first-line and maintenance therapy of moderate to severe plaque psoriasis, medical journal Diario Médico reported on Saturday.
+Barcelona-based Almirall has launched Skinlarence (dimethylfumarate) in first-line and maintenance therapy for moderate to severe plaque psoriasis, medical journal Diario Médico reported on Saturday.
 Gaceta Médica carried the story on Monday.

 The first market where it will be available is the UK, followed by Germany, Denmark, Sweden and Norway, Gaceta Médica reported.